syorn96/Lucky-Duck/README.md

 ### Tech Stack
 * DOM Manipulation.
-* Arrays to receive Duck Tarot Card, description, and number value.
+* Arrays to retreive Duck Tarot Card, description, and number value.
 * Game logic to shuffle remaining cards, and retrieve one.
 * Winning logic to give fortune with total luck value.
 * Possibly use Canvas, but I think all of this can be achieved with just DOM.